 Two lines are graphed for an upper and lower standard deviation departure from the mean.
 This is only plotted if the total number of serial or parallel ensembles is greater than one, preferably at least 10-20 to give reliable estimates.
-The sampling error is reasonably accurate, but may underestimate errors for unusual distributions.
+The sampling error is reasonably accurate, but may underestimate errors for observe function results that have highly non-Gaussian trajectory distributions, especially with asymmetries or unusual distributions.
 These estimates are available for all observables in any dimension.
 The two lines generated in the graphs represent $\bar{o} \pm \sigma$, where o is the mean output, and σ is the computed standard deviation in the mean.